 OSI established the year-long Conservation Diversity Fellowship in 2016 and the fellowship is aimed at discovering and mentoring exceptional, conservation-minded young professionals and helping them take the next step in their career.
 At the end of their fellowship, candidates create a final project, delving into a singular aspect of conservation and creating a tangible community resource.

 OSI’s multifaceted programs give the Conservation Fellow wide-ranging experience in the field of conservation and, throughout the year, fellows have the chance to work on projects based on their education and desired career path.

-Working alongside OSI staff, the Conservation Fellow spends the year exploring career topics in conservation including: improving recreational access to public lands; administering grants for land protection; protecting land through conservation real estate transactions; developing science and research on conservation and climate; and learning non-profit administration and finance.
+Working alongside OSI staff, the Conservation Fellow spends the year exploring career topics in conservation such as expanding recreational access to public lands; administering grants for land protection; protecting land through conservation real estate transactions; developing science and research on conservation and climate; and learning non-profit administration and finance.

 To view this release in Spanish, click here.

 Learn more about the fellowship and application process.